NetSPI/PowerHunt/README.md

 Primary Todo
 --
-* Providing a username/password work from non-domain system, but not credential?
+* FIX: Providing a username/password work from non-domain system, but not credential?
 No sure why, the user/password get converted into a credential object anyways.
-* Report: Create an HTML summary report (summary for disco, collection, analysis; main page for each with dig in html files)
+* FEATURE: Create an HTML summary report (summary for discovery(sample), collection, analysis; main page for each with dig in html files)